NeurophysicsTrento/Comparative-Study-Drosophila/README.md

 - Trap: which of the 4 cage traps is counted
 - Bait 1: 1st odour in the experiment
 - Bait 2: 2nd odour in the experiment
-- position baitTrap position in cage
+- position bait: trap position in cage
 - N flies bait: counted fies in trap
 - Ntot baits: number of flies in all traps
 - Ntot cage: number of flies in the experimental cage